 You will need to apply for an enhanced Child and Adult Workforce DBS clearance with a check against the Child and Adult Barring Lists and will also need to attend Safeguarding Training.
-This process will initiate when you complete and submit the registration form for the Pastoral Skills course.
+This process will initiate when you complete and submit the registration form for the LPA course.

-It is your responsibility to book onto the online Basic awareness (C0), Foundation (C1), and Awareness of Domestic Abuse courses (https://safeguardingtraining.cofeportal.org/) which form an integral part of this course.
-You will not be commissioned without having completed the safeguarding training and have a valid DBS certificate.
+It is your responsibility to book onto the online Basic awareness (C0), Foundation (C1), and Awareness of Domestic Abuse courses (https://safeguardingtraining.cofeportal.org/) and remember you cannot be commissioned without having completed the safeguarding training and have a valid DBS certificate.

-The Pastoral Skills course consists of ten sessions each about 2 hours long, plus the above safeguarding online courses, which you complete in your own time, each taking around 30-45 minutes.
-Your course leader will advise on this how the sessions will be spread out or grouped together.
+Initial training for Lay Pastoral Assistant ministry consists of at least ten sessions plus a Concluding Session, each about 2 hours long.
+Your course leader will advise on this as sometimes it is a mixture of evenings and Saturdays.
+The sessions are usually two weeks apart so that some tasks and activities can be completed in between.
 Be aware that some of the sessions may touch on sensitive issues that might need working through with someone you trust.

-Remember that participation in the course is part of the discernment process and does not guarantee that people will be recommended for commissioning for a particular ministry.
-It will be important that at the end of the course you reflect with your incumbent concerning a potential ministry, so that together you can decide whether it is now right for you to proceed.
-Commissioning takes place in deaneries or in your own parish by arrangement and is usually conducted by either an archdeacon or suffragan bishop.
+Remember that participation in the course is part of the discernment process and does not guarantee that people will be recommended for commissioning.
+We suggest that a written reflection 'Why I believe God is calling me to the ministry of a Lay Pastoral Assistant' would be helpful.
+This needs to be up to 2 sides of A4 and if this feels difficult for any reason feel free to use other formats.
+The important thing is that you have reflected with your incumbent concerning this potential ministry, so that together you can decide whether it is now right for you to proceed.
+Commissioning takes place in Deaneries or in your own parish by arrangement and is conducted by either an archdeacon or suffragan bishop.

-If you are commissioned as a Lay Pastoral Assistant you will be encouraged to take part in the Diocesan continuing ministerial development (CMD) programme which offers a range of different ways of deepening your learning or developing specialisms.
-Your commission will be renewed every three years following a review of your ministry which your incumbent will conduct.
+Once you have been commissioned as a Lay Pastoral Assistant you are expected to take part in the Diocesan CMD programme which offers a range of different ways of deepening your learning or developing specialisms.
+Your Commission will be renewed every three years following a review of your ministry which your incumbent will conduct.